0xr0bert/phase-seminar-20221026/presentation.md

 - In our sample intervention, habits and norms allow us to destabilize the convention of commuting by car.
 We disrupt this convention by preventing the effect of habit (on car-free days); this then leads to a change in norm.
 - By allowing many runs of the simulation, precise estimates of the effects within the model can be attained.
 - Further work could extend our model by calibrating the built environment data to see how the environment interacts with social norms.

+## End

+- Full paper available in the workshop proceedings.
 - The model is available under a permissive license at <https://gitlab.com/ragreener1/Motivate>.
 The specific version used is available at <https://doi.org/hvpd>.
 It is programmed in Rust, a modern high-performance systems programming language.
 - The model is easily configurable using open standards (YAML) to define its parametrization.

-## End

-- Full paper available in the workshop proceedings.
-- Source code available under a permissive free software license (<https://doi.org/hvpd>).
 - This research was funded by KCL–LSHTM seed funding.
 Robert Greener is supported by a Medical Research Council Studentship [grant number: MR/N0136638/1].
 Steven Cummins is funded by Health Data Research UK (HDR-UK).
 HDR-UK is an initiative funded by the UK Research and Innovation, Department of Health and Social Care (England) and the devolved administrations, and leading medical research charities.
 - Any questions?